Pranav0426/casting-agency/README.md

 Site live at : [https://casting-agency-0426.herokuapp.com](https://casting-agency-0426.herokuapp.com)

-This project my capstone project for Udacity's Fullstack Nanodegree program.
+This project is my capstone project for Udacity's Fullstack Nanodegree program.
 It models a company that is responsible for creating movies and managing and assigning actors to those movies.
 Authorized users can interact with the API to view,add,update,delete Movies and Actors details.